 Timing Strategies With Stock Market and Economic Cycles

-If you want to use the best elements of buy-and-hold combined with market timing, you may consider something called tactical asset allocation, which can produce better results if applied correctly.
+If you want to use the elements of buy and hold combined with market timing, you may consider something called tactical asset allocation, where you actively rebalance your portfolio based on market conditions.